Skip to content

 Reducing Ethical Concerns

-An AI risk management framework can help prevent such issues.
+An AI risk management framework can help prevent such issues throughout the AI lifecycle.
 AI safety and governance frameworks help ensure that these technologies are developed and used ethically and in the best interest of society.
+It also lays out the processes for fixing any issues that are discovered, along with who’s responsible for doing it, to minimize the impact of AI risks.

 Eliminating Ambiguity

 AI algorithms are often complex and opaque, making it difficult to understand how decisions are made.
 This lack of clarity means users can’t trust these systems.
-Governance frameworks promote transparency, which can help build trust in AI technologies and enable effective oversight.
-Clear documentation can help provide insights into how the AI developers have structured the decision-making process.
+Governance frameworks promote transparency, which can help build confidence in AI technologies and enable effective oversight.
+Clear documentation can help provide insights into how the AI developers have structured the decision-making process used to train AI models.

 Creating Accountability

-The use of AI technologies can significantly impact individuals and society, and it is essential to hold those responsible for any negative consequences accountable.
-AI policies and regulations establish accountability mechanisms, such as liability and redress, to hold responsible parties accountable.
+The use of AI technologies can significantly impact individuals and society, both positively and negatively.
+As such, those responsible for any negative consequences should be held accountable.
+AI policies and regulations establish accountability mechanisms, such as liability and redress.
 With accountability built into the system, stakeholders must adhere to legal and ethical standards.

 Encouraging Regulatory Compliance